-Mexican capos get investigation into prison price hikes
+Mexico to probe capos’ complaints on junk food price hikes

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

-The prisoners say prices have jumped 20 percent since prison commissaries were reorganized in October, boosting the price of a bag of Cheetos from $2.35 to $3.30.
+The prisoners complained that prices have jumped 20 percent since prison commissaries were reorganized in October, boosting the price of a bag of Cheetos from $2.35 to $3.30.